mpcarl-ibm/crs-docs/pages/api-reference/api-reference.md

 #### Upload an object

 A `PUT` given a path to an object uploads the request body as an object.
 A SHA256 hash of the object is a required header.
-There is no maximum object size for a single `PUT` request.
+There is no maximum object size when using a single streaming `PUT` upload, although it is estimated to be 50TB.

 ##### Syntax